apache/incubator-weex/doc/source/references/components/list.md

 Please checkout [Scroller Component Attributes](./scroller.html) to have a look at the inherited attributes from direct parent.

-Other attributes please check out the [common attributes](../common-attrs.html).

 ### Styles

 common styles: check out [common styles for components](../common-style.html)